 - Poor supplier management: Reputable industry suppliers are just as prone to program misadventure as their clients, possibly more so.

 - Weak dependencies: Fragile dependency management can hobble any program.

 In every situation program failure was “designed in”.

-In every situation, program failure was “designed in” from the start.
 Not just on a few programs – but on all of them.
 And this caused damage to company valuations, financial results, reputation and brand image.

 Unfortunately, out-dated execution dogma allows companies to skate effortlessly over the 5 “bone crushers” I’ve just mentioned.
 And, once that happens, it’s just a matter of time before a business-critical program hits the buffers and heads for intensive care.

 No company sets out to screw up a program and none of these companies did, of course.
 It wasn’t always their fault – yet this is exactly what happened.

 The only question is – how long will the honeymoon period last before the downward spiral starts?